shelleg/jenkins-pipeline-workshop/README.md

 Once done you should have something like the following:
 ![](https://www.tikalk.com/media/gittbook-docker__Jenkins_.png)

-### Once you're done with step 8, you're ready for the workshop.
+### Once you're done with last step, you're ready for the workshop.

+The workshop tasks are described in the [next page](workshop.md).